A monoidal Dold-Kan correspondence for comodules: Postnikov Presentations of Model Categories

-is a weak equivalence in $\C$. \item For some (hence any) fibrant replacement $\lambda:\bJ \stackrel{\sim}\longrightarrow f\bJ$ in $\D$, the composite map:
+is a weak equivalence in $\C$. \item For some (hence any) fibrant replacement $\lambda\colon \bJ \stackrel{\sim}\longrightarrow f\bJ$ in $\D$, the composite map

-is a weak equivalence in $\C$, where the unlabeled map is the natural monoidal structure of $R$. \end{enumerate} A weak comonoidal Quillen pair is a \emph{weak comonoidal Quillen equivalence} if the underlying Quillen pair is a Quillen equivalence. \end{defi}
+is a weak equivalence in $\C$. \end{enumerate} A weak opmonoidal Quillen pair is a \emph{weak opmonoidal Quillen equivalence} if the underlying Quillen pair is a Quillen equivalence. \end{defi}

-\begin{ex} Given any weak monoidal Quillen pair: their opposite adjunction: is a weak comonoidal Quillen pair.
-Because of our choice of definitions, the converse is not true. \end{ex}
+\begin{ex} Given any weak monoidal Quillen pair: their opposite adjunction: is a weak opmonoidal Quillen pair.
+Because the usual weak monoidal Quillen pair usually requires a monoidal model structure rather than cofibrant-compatible, the converse is not true, but the full assumption of monoidal model structure is not necessary. \end{ex}

-\begin{ex} The Dold-Kan weak monoidal Quillen equivalences (\ref{eq: dold-kan sym mon}) and (\ref{eq: dold-kan lax mon}) are also weak comonoidal Quillen equivalences when $R=\k$ a finite product of fields.
+\begin{ex} The Dold-Kan weak monoidal Quillen equivalences (\ref{eq: dold-kan sym mon}) and (\ref{eq: dold-kan lax mon}) are also weak opmonoidal Quillen equivalences when $k$ is a commutative ring with global dimension zero.
 This follows from the fact that their unit and counit in the adjunctions are isomorphisms. \end{ex}

-In general, given a weak comonoidal Quillen equivalence, we do not guarantee that it lifts to a Quillen equivalence on associated categories of coalgebras and comodules.
+In general, given a weak opmonoidal Quillen equivalence, we do not guarantee that it lifts to a Quillen equivalence on associated categories of coalgebras and comodules.
 In other words, we do not provide a dual version of \cite[3.12]{monmodSS}.
 The essential reason being that there is no guarantee in general to obtain a Postnikov presentation on left-induced model structures of coalgebras or comodules such that the limit of the Postnikov towers behaves well with respect to the forgetful functor.

 Instead, we show that homotopy coherent (co)algebras and (co)modules are equivalent as $\infty$-categories.
-In Section \ref{section: dold-kan correspondence}, we provide an example of a weak comonoidal Quillen pair that lifts to the associated categories of comodules.
+In Section \ref{section: dold-kan correspondence}, we provide an example of a weak opmonoidal Quillen pair that lifts to the associated categories of comodules.
 One can adapt the proof in \cite{coalginDK} to obtain the following result.

-\begin{thm}[{\cite[2.13]{coalginDK}}] Let $(\C, \o, \bI)$ and $(\D, \sm, \bJ)$ be symmetric comono\-idal model categories with fibrant units.
+\begin{thm}[{\cite[2.13]{coalginDK}}] Let $(\C, \o, \bI)$ and $(\D, \sm, \bJ)$ be model categories with fibrant-compatible symmetric monoidal structures with fibrant units.
 Let $\W_\C$ and $\W_\D$ be the classes of weak equivalence in $\C$ and $\D$ respectively.
-Let: be a weak comonoidal Quillen pair.
+Let: be a weak opmonoidal Quillen pair.
 Then the derived functor of $R:\D \r \C$ induces a symmetric monoidal functor between the underlying $\infty$-categories: